golang/proposal/design/45713-workspace.md

 file that ends in `.work`, workspace mode will be enabled.
 Any other value is an error.

-If workspace mode is on, `-mod=readonly` must be specified either implictly or explicitly.
+If workspace mode is on, `-mod=readonly` must be specified either implicitly or explicitly.
 Otherwise, the `go` command will return an error.
 If `-mod` is not explicitly set and `go.work` file is found, `-mod=readonly` is set.
 (That is, it takes precedence over the existence of a vendor/module.txt which would normally